Papooch/nestjs-cls/README.md

 Sometimes, a part of the app that relies on the CLS storage might need to be called outside of the context of a web request - for example, in a Cron job, while consuming a Queue or during the application bootstrap.
 In such cases, there are no enhancers that can be bound to the handler to set up the context.

-Therefore, you as the the developer are responsible for wrapping the execution with `ClsService#run` and set up the appropriate context variables.
+Therefore, you as the the developer are responsible for wrapping the execution with `ClsService#run`, or using the `@UseCls` decorator.
+In any case, if any following code depends on some context variables, these need to be set up manually.

 ```ts
 @Injectable()